-The provincial as well as college levels exhibit the same pattern, as resignation was the main cause of staff turnover.
+At the provincial level, resignation is the main cause of staff loss.
+Sedibeng exhibits the same pattern, as resignation is the main cause of staff turnover.

 Academic staff development, 2009

 Academic staff development is important not only for enhancing lecturers' knowledge and understanding of their areas of expertise but for its impact on student academic performance.
 Where new curricula (for example, the NC(V)) are introduced, it is imperative that lecturers learn not only what to teach but how to teach the new programme.